apache/airflow/docs/stable-rest-api/migration.rst

 .. http:patch:: /api/v1/dags/{dag_id}

-while getting information about the paused state of a dag have changed from
+while getting information about the paused state of a dag has changed from

 .. http:get:: /api/experimental/dags/<DAG_ID>/paused